jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 This will deny requests from source IPs issuing more than 10rps in average over the last 10 seconds.
 Since peers is configured, the local metric is shared among all the other proxies.
 Since the aggregation converter `lua.peers_sum` is used, the 10rps limit corresponds to the sum of all the rate requests from all the proxies of the cluster over that same source IP.

-{{< alert title="Note" >}}
+> [!INFO] Note
+>
-Give the tracked sticky counter names (`track-sc0`, `track-sc1`) a special attention: the backend declared one will not collect request metrics if its ID matches the one used in the frontend.
+> Give the tracked sticky counter names (`track-sc0`, `track-sc1`) a special attention: the backend declared one will not collect request metrics if its ID matches the one used in the frontend.
 As a suggestion, from the HAProxy documentation:
+>
-> It is a recommended practice to use the first set of counters (`track-sc0`) for the per-frontend counters and the second set (`track-sc0`) for the per-backend ones.
+> > It is a recommended practice to use the first set of counters (`track-sc0`) for the per-frontend counters and the second set (`track-sc0`) for the per-backend ones.
 But this is just a guideline, all may be used everywhere.
-{{< /alert >}}

 Useful notes: